-First-quartile graphs consist of cases where the greatest percentage of the total precipitation fell during the first quarter of the time period, i.e., the first 1.5 hours of a 6-hour period, the first 3 hours of a 12-hour period, etc. The second, third and fourth quartile plots, similarly are for cases where the most precipitation fell in the second, third or fourth quarter of the time period.
+First-quartile graphs consist of cases where the greatest percentage of the total precipitation fell during the first quarter of the time period, i.e., the first 90 minutes of a 6-hour period, the first 3 hours of a 12-hour period, etc. The second, third and fourth quartile plots, similarly are for cases where the most precipitation fell in the second, third or fourth quarter of the time period.

 The time distributions consistently show a greater spread, and therefore greater variation, between the 10% and 90% probabilities as the duration increases.
 Longer durations are more likely to have captured more than one event separated by drier periods; however, this has not been objectively tested as the cause of the greater variation at longer durations.
-The median of the distributions gradually becomes steeper at longer durations.

-The following is an example of how to interpret the results using Figure A.1.4a and Table A.1.1.
-Of the 18,453 cases of the 24-hour duration, 6,675 of them were first-quartile events:
+The following is an example of how to interpret the results using Figure A.1.5a and Table A.1.1.
+Of the 392 cases of the 24-hour duration, 126 of them were first-quartile events:

 - In 10% of these cases, 50% of the total rainfall (y-axis) fell in the first 1.8 hours of event time (7.5% on the x-axis).
-By the 11th hour (46% on the x-axis), all of the precipitation (100% on the y-axis) had fallen and it was dry for the rest of the 24-hour period. - A median case of this type will drop half of its total rain (50% on the y-axis) in 4.6 hours (19% on the x-axis). - In 90 percent of these cases, 50% of the total precipitation fell by 9.4 hours (39% on the x-axis).
+By the 9th hour (37% on the x-axis), all of the precipitation (100% on the y-axis) had fallen and it was dry for the rest of the 24-hour period. - A median case of this type will drop half of its total rain (50% on the y-axis) in 5.3 hours (22% on the x-axis). - In 90 percent of these cases, 50% of the total precipitation fell by 9.6 hours (40% on the x-axis).